virtualsquare/virtualsquare.github.io/repos.md

  * [&#9785; vde\_dnsutils](https://github.com/rd235/vde_dnsutils)
 DNS utilities for vde projects (hashdns/fqdndhcp)
+Obsolete: the features of vde\_dnsutils have been reimplemented in iothnamed and namedhcp

  * [&#9785; ipn](https://github.com/virtualsquare/ipn)
 inter process networking, a proposal for a multicasting API in Linux (interesting but obsolete)